collective/collective.impersonate/docs/index.rst

     :alt: screenshot of the Impersonate menu item
     :scale: 100 %

-You will see a form that displays the users on your site.
+You will see a form that displays the users on your site (their user IDs are in the Available Users column, and their full names are in the Fullname column).

 .. image:: impersonate_form.png
     :alt: screenshot of the @@impersonate form